craig91/Defense-lab/README.md

 # Defense-lab
-This is my home defense lab for detecting / eliminating threats and protecting my home endpoints
+This is my defense lab for detecting / eliminating threats and protecting endpoints